Eomm/blog-posts/posts/bonus-mongodb.md

 - how to use the JSON Schema Validation and Serialization

 See you soon for the next article about testing and deployment!
+The code is availabe on the [`fastify-in-practice`](https://github.com/Eomm/fastify-in-practice/#fastify-in-practice) repository.